-Any member of the University community, visitors and/or guests may file a complaint via the following URL: https://www.uiw.edu/report.
+Any member of the University community, visitors and/or guests may file a complaint.
 Various forms are available depending on the type of information needing to be shared.
-Some forms may require individuals to log-in using their UIW credentials.
+Some forms may require individuals to login using their UIW credentials.

 If you believe you have information that needs to be reported and you cannot access the online form, please contact the Office of Campus Life at (210) 829-6034.
-Other internal complaint processes are available on the Student Complaints website.
+Other internal complaint processes are available on the Undergraduate and Graduate Student Complaints website.